remlapmot/remlapmot.github.io/README.md

         git push origin gh-pages
         git checkout master
         ```
-    * In the repo settings enable GitHub Pages (Pages tab) and select the Source as the `gh-pages` branch with its `root/` directory
+    * In the repo settings enable GitHub Pages (Pages tab) and select the Source as the `gh-pages` branch from its `root/` directory
     * The GitHub Action workflow builds the site and puts those files into the `public` folder.
 These are then moved to the `gh-pages` branch, which GitHub Pages serves as the website.
     * Push your commits on the master branch upto GitHub, which will trigger the GHA to build the site
+    * You can view the workflow on the Actions page of your repo (e.g. [here](./actions))
 2. Build the site locally

-    * In earlier versions of the Academic theme add the following line to _config.toml_
+    * With earlier versions of the Academic theme add the following line to `config.toml`
         ```toml
         publishDir = "docs"
         ```
-    * In more recent versions of theme add the following line to `config/_defaults/config.yaml`
+    * With more recent versions of theme add the following line to `config/_defaults/config.yaml`
         ```yaml
         publishdir: docs
         ```
-    * This is required because GitHub Pages only allows `root/` or `docs` as its source directory on the `master` branch, i.e., the default of `public` is not allowed.
-Then in the repo settings change the GitHub Pages source to `docs` on the `master` branch.
+    * This is required because GitHub Pages only allows `root/` or `docs` as the directory for its source on the `master` branch, i.e., the default of the `public` directory is not allowed.
+In the repo settings change the GitHub Pages source to the `master` branch and its `docs` directory.
     * Then build the site locally with
         ``` r
         blogdown::build_site()